StefanoBuccelli/bycycle_matlab/README.md

 The goal of this small repo is to use the Cycle-by-cycle analysis of neural oscillations in Matlab.
 Original [code](https://github.com/bycycle-tools/bycycle), [paper](https://www.biorxiv.org/content/biorxiv/early/2018/04/16/302000.full.pdf).

-A couple of slides to report the main outputs can be found [here](https://docs.google.com/presentation/d/1f_hgb8_cTH3FcLqAoRaLXrtmsiLkl_r8F2XAZn-bmzk/edit?usp=sharing).
+A couple of slides to report the main outputs of this repo can be found [here](https://docs.google.com/presentation/d/1f_hgb8_cTH3FcLqAoRaLXrtmsiLkl_r8F2XAZn-bmzk/edit?usp=sharing).

 ### Data
 Contains a sample lfp recording